 "Lies!"
 I spit at the window, at Malcolm, below.
 Whatever he was saying, it was sure to be a pack of lies!

 I longed for conversation, for change, for love, but all I could do was go into the attic and scream and vent my rage on the dusty treasures of forgotten Foxworths.
 My anger was with her first, then with Malcolm, too.
-What right did they have to enjoy themselves and to forget me?
+What right had they to enjoy themselves, and to forget me?